Why Negative Thoughts Get Worse While Surfing

 🧠 A Simple Reset You Can Use in the Water

-Next time you feel stuck:
+Next time you feel stuck in your head while surfing:

 🌊 Final Thoughts